rajan-goswami/getback/README.md

 1. Must configure a Revoke number before changing GetBack to active mode.
 2. Must configure Command text and Command number for remote triggering.
 3. SMS format for remote trigger - Command Text::Command Number

-You can report about issues/feedback via in-app Feedback from About screen.
-Alternatively you can reach us on codeperf.s@gmail.com

-Credit for application icon goes to http://hbielen.deviantart.com/ ....
-Thank you for help...